JShollaj/awesome-llm-interpretability/README.md

 1. [N2G: A Scalable Approach for Quantifying Interpretable Neuron Representations in Large Language Models](https://arxiv.org/abs/2304.12918) - Explain each LLM neuron as a graph
 1. [Augmenting Interpretable Models with LLMs during Training](https://arxiv.org/abs/2209.11799) - Use LLMs to build interpretable classifiers of text data
 1. [ChainPoll: A High Efficacy Method for LLM Hallucination Detection](https://www.rungalileo.io/blog/chainpoll) - ChainPoll, a novel hallucination detection methodology that substantially outperforms existing alternatives, and RealHall, a carefully curated suite of benchmark datasets for evaluating hallucination detection metrics proposed in recent literature.
 1. [A Mechanistic Analysis of a Transformer Trained on a Symbolic Multi-Step Reasoning Task](https://arxiv.org/abs/2402.11917) - Identifies backward chaining circuits in a transformer trained to perform pathfinding in a tree.
+1. [Programming Refusal with Conditional Activation Steering](https://arxiv.org/abs/2409.05907) - Proposes that steering vectors can represent (1) the behavior of LLM and (2) the condition that LLM is put in.

 ---